The team at iCertified can complete your swimming pool compliance inspection smoothly and without any hassle.

 - If the boundary fence forms part of the spa fence and the spa was built after 1 September 2008 the boundary fence must be a constant 1800mm high.

-- Are there any gaps under your spa fence that are more 100mm?
+- There should be no gaps under your spa fence that are more than 100mm

-- Are there any gaps between the vertical or near vertical rails on the fence gate no more than 100mm apart?
+- There should be no gaps between the vertical or near vertical rails on the fence gate no more than 100mm apart

-- Are there any potential hand holds or foot holds within 900mm of the top of the spa fence in any direction?
+- There should be no any potential hand holds or foot holds within 900mm of the top of the spa fence in any direction

-- Is your spa fence well maintained and in a good state of repairs not containing any holes, broken rails or palings?
+- Your spa fence should be well maintained and in a good state of repairs not containing any holes, broken rails or palings.

-- Does a wall form part of the spa barrier?
+- A wall form part of the spa barrier

-- If it does, are there any openings greater than 100mm?
+- If so, there should be no any openings greater than 100mm

-- Do the gates to your spa area self close and self lock from any open position?
+- The gates to your spa area must be self close and self lock from any open position?

-- Is your spa gate securely closed and cannot be pulled open when in the locked position?
+- Your spa gate must be securely closed and cannot be pulled open when in the locked position

-- Is the spa gate latch at least 1500mm from the ground level?
+- The spa gate latch should be at least 1500mm from the ground level?

-- Or if your spa gate latch is not at least 1500mm from the ground level, is your gate lock on the inside of the fence surrounded by 450mm shield so that it can only be accessed by reach over the fence or through a lock access point that is 1200mm about ground level?
+- Or if your spa gate latch is not at least 1500mm from the ground level, your gate lock on the inside of the fence should be surrounded by 450mm shield so that it can only be accessed by reach over the fence or through a lock access point that is 1200mm about ground level.
 The lock itself should be at least 150mm below the top of the fence or latch shield access point.

 Around the Spa Area

-- Are the windows that open directly into the spa area, open only a maximum of 100mm or have a security type screen over it?
+- The windows that open directly into the spa area, should be open only a maximum of 100mm or have a security type screen over it.

-- Are the heights of the window sills from the lowest opening panel to the spa area at least 1800mm from the ground?
+- The heights of the window sills from the lowest opening panel to the spa area should be at least 1800mm from the ground.

-- Is there a current CPR sign listing the current resuscitation (CPR) techniques in clear view from inside the spa area and can be easily read from 3 meters away?
+- Current CPR sign listing the current resuscitation (CPR) techniques in clear view from inside the spa area and should be easily read from 3 meters away.

-- Is there any climbable objects within 300mm from inside the spa area?
+- There should be no climbable objects within 300mm from inside the spa area.

-- Are there any climbable objects within 1200mm from the outside of the spa fence?
+- There should be no climbable objects within 1200mm from the outside of the spa fence.